BRIKEV/express-jsdoc-swagger-docs/docs/merge.md

 const app = express();
 const port = 3001;

-// To merge the JSON we had with the new endpoints, It will be passed as a second parameter: expressJSDocSwagger(app)(options, oldSwagger);
+// To merge swagger.json we had with the new endpoints, It will be passed as a second parameter: expressJSDocSwagger(app)(options, oldSwagger);

 // Example of new endpoint: